Changissnz/nu_merchant_principal/README.md

 vastly different conclusions (final judgments), via interpretation of different segments of the sensory input through the perception logic structure (equivalently, interpretation).

+The common notion that decisions bear effects, great or small, mean things in terms of the outcomes; in the real sense, spatiotemporal details are affected by decisions.
+This notion opens up another medium for pride to inject its influence.